MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/prerequisite-checker.md

 -   It validates the server where it runs.
 -   The local computer is scanned for an existing site server, and only the checks that are applicable to the site are run.
 -   If no existing sites are detected, all prerequisite rules are run.
 -   It checks rules to verify that software and settings required for setup are installed.
-It is possible that required software requires additional configurations or software updates that are not verified by the prerequisite checker.
+It's possible that required software will require additional configuration or software updates that are not verified by Prerequisite Checker.
--   It logs its results in the **ConfigMgrPrereq.log** file on the system drive of computer.
-The log file can contain additional information that does not display in user interface.
+-   It logs its results in the **ConfigMgrPrereq.log** file on the system drive of the computer.
+The log file might contain additional information that doesn't appear in the application interface.

 When you run Prerequisite Checker at a command prompt and specify specific command-line options:

--   Prerequisite Checker performs only the checks that are associated with the site server or site systems that you specified in the command line.
+-   Prerequisite Checker performs only the checks that are associated with the site server or site systems that you specify in the command line.
--   To check a remote computer, your user account must have Administrator privileges to the remote computer.
+-   To check a remote computer, your user account must have Administrator rights to the remote computer.

-For more information about the prerequisite checks that Prerequisite Checker performs, see [List of prerequisite checks for System Center Configuration Manager](../../../../core/servers/deploy/install/list-of-prerequisite-checks.md).
+For more information about the checks that Prerequisite Checker performs, see [List of prerequisite checks for System Center Configuration Manager](../../../../core/servers/deploy/install/list-of-prerequisite-checks.md).

 ## Copy Prerequisite Checker files to another computer

 1. In Windows Explorer, go to one of the following locations:

-    -   **&lt;ConfigMgrInstallationMedia\>\SMSSETUP\BIN\X64**
+    -   **<*Configuration Manager installation media*\>\SMSSETUP\BIN\X64**
-    -   **&lt;ConfigMgrInstallationPath\>\BIN\X64**
+    -   **<*Configuration Manager installation path*\>\BIN\X64**

 2. Copy the following files to the destination folder on the other computer: